Cooperative Edge Caching with Large Language Model in Wireless Networks: Simulation Experiments and Result Analysis

 \subsubsection{Baselines}

-We benchmark against representative reactive eviction heuristics and a DRL baseline.
-All methods operate under the same admissible insertion sets $\mathcal{R}^{(b)}_t$ and the same single-swap update constraint; the LLM-based controller additionally uses strict parsing and feasibility verification to guarantee executability. \begin{itemize} \item \textbf{Least Recently Used (LRU)}~\cite{ahmed2013analyzing}: This policy evicts the least recently requested cached content. \item \textbf{Least Frequently Used (LFU)}~\cite{jaleel2010high}: This strategy evicts the least frequently requested content based on accumulated counts, although it remains vulnerable to cache pollution under non-stationary demand. \item \textbf{First-In First-Out (FIFO)}~\cite{rossi2011caching}: This method evicts the oldest cached content based strictly on insertion order. \item \textbf{Soft Actor-Critic (SAC)}~\cite{haarnoja2018soft}: We employ SAC as a maximum-entropy DRL baseline, trained with a numerical state/action encoding under the same constrained action interface. \item \textbf{Single-step Exhaustive Search}: This myopic reference enumerates \NoOp\ and all feasible single-slot replacements for each BS to maximize the immediate cooperative hit rate.
+We benchmark the proposed LLM controllers against representative reactive eviction heuristics, a myopic exhaustive reference, and multiple DRL baselines.
+All methods operate under the same admissible insertion sets $\mathcal{R}^{(b)}_t$ and the same single-swap update constraint; the LLM-based controller additionally uses strict parsing and feasibility verification to guarantee executability.
+To broaden the RL comparison under the same centralized executable interface, we include Soft Actor-Critic (SAC), Actor-Critic (AC), Deep Deterministic Policy Gradient (DDPG), and a distributional reinforcement learning (Distributional RL) baseline.
+Although many multi-agent cooperative caching methods exist, many assume decentralized execution or centralized training with decentralized execution, with observation and execution models that differ from ours; we therefore focus on baselines that can be instantiated under the same frozen-trajectory protocol and strict single-swap action interface. \begin{itemize} \item \textbf{Least Recently Used (LRU)}~\cite{ahmed2013analyzing}: This policy evicts the least recently requested cached content. \item \textbf{Least Frequently Used (LFU)}~\cite{jaleel2010high}: This strategy evicts the least frequently requested content based on accumulated counts, although it remains vulnerable to cache pollution under non-stationary demand. \item \textbf{First-In First-Out (FIFO)}~\cite{rossi2011caching}: This method evicts the oldest cached content based strictly on insertion order. \item \textbf{SAC}~\cite{haarnoja2018soft}: We employ the soft actor-critic baseline as a maximum-entropy DRL method, trained with a numerical state/action encoding under the same constrained action interface. \item \textbf{Actor-Critic (AC)}~\cite{konda1999actor}: This baseline jointly learns a policy network and a value critic under the same centralized observation and constrained action interface. \item \textbf{Deep Deterministic Policy Gradient (DDPG)}~\cite{lillicrap2020continuous}: This baseline uses an actor--critic architecture with deterministic policy updates to test whether continuous-control style training improves cache-update quality. \item \textbf{Distributional RL}~\cite{bellemare2017distributional}: This baseline uses a distributional reinforcement learning formulation under the same frozen trajectories and strict execution constraints. \item \textbf{Single-step Exhaustive Search}: This myopic reference enumerates \NoOp\ and all feasible single-slot replacements for each BS to maximize the immediate cooperative hit rate.
 While its per-slot cost scales as $\mathcal{O}(C_b|\mathcal{R}^{(b)}_t|)$, extending it to full joint enumeration across BSs is infeasible due to the exponential growth of the joint action space (see Appendix~\ref{app:joint_exhaustive}). \end{itemize}